 The word prospecting originally referred to digging for something precious and physical, like gold or silver.
 Sales teams adopted the idea, so that potential customers became the “territory” where sales reps scout for “gold”.

 There are two main ways to generate prospects for your sales team.
 Outbound marketing focuses on cold calls and emails, meaning that the prospect is contacted directly.
 Inbound marketing works in the opposite direction, focusing on drawing people into the product offering through ads, landing pages, and email forms.
+If you opt for a landing page, just be sure to avoid common mistakes when building landing pages.

 Remember how we offered a simple scheduling trick to retain higher quality leads?
 The scheduling strategy we’re going to suggest is based on inbound prospecting with forms and scheduling sales demos with the best applicants.